Master of Arts in Gender, Peace and Security (MGPS)

 - Migration, Citizenship and Conflict.

-The course is opened to participants from the African continent and beyond.
-Targeted participants working with the following groups/organizations are encouraged to apply:
+The Course is opened to individuals and personnel in Africa and the rest of the world.
+Targeted personnel working with the following groups/organizations in Africa and outside the continent are encouraged to apply:

 - Security and Intelligence Agencies.